Uniform hyperbolicity of the graphs of nonseparating curves via bicorn curves: The case of genus at least two

 Now enumerate all of the $d$-arcs $\gamma_j$ which join the left side of $\alpha$ to the left side of $\alpha$ and such that the corresponding $a$-arcs $\alpha_j$ are maximal with respect to inclusion: $\gamma_1',\ldots,\gamma_r'$.
 Let $\alpha_1',\ldots,\alpha_r'$ be the corresponding $a$-arcs and $c_1'''=\gamma_1'\cup\alpha_1',\ldots,c_r'''=\gamma_r'\cup\alpha_r'$ be the resulting bicorns of $a$ with $d$.
 For each $i=1,\ldots,r$ replace the subarc $\alpha_i'$ of $c$ with $\gamma_i'$.
 Call the resulting curve $c_0$.
 See Figure \ref{modified}.
 From the construction one finds that $c_0$ is simple.
 As the homology class $[c_0]$ is the sum of $[c]$ with the classes $[c_1''']=\ldots=[c_r''']=0$, we have $[c_0]\neq 0$ so that $c_0$ is nonseparating.
 We finally claim that $i(c,c_0)=0$ and that $i(c_0,c')\leq 3$.
 This will finish the proof.

-The new curve $c_0$ consists of the $b$-arc $\beta$ along with several subarcs of $\alpha$ connected by arcs of $d$ joining the left side of $\alpha$ to the left side of $\alpha$ and intersecting $\alpha$ nowhere in their interiors.
-From this description we clearly have $i(c,c_0)=0$.
+The new curve $c_0$ consists of the $b$-arc $\beta$ along with several subarcs of $\alpha$ and of $d$.
+The $d$-arcs of $c_0$ join the left side of $\alpha$ to the left side of $\alpha$ and intersect $\alpha$ nowhere in their interiors.
+By homotoping the $\alpha$-arcs and the $\beta$-arc of $c_0$ slightly to the left of $c$ we see that $i(c,c_0)=0$ (see Figure \ref{modified}).
 To see that $i(c_0,c')\leq 3$, first homotope the $b$-arc $\beta'$ of $c'$ slightly off of $\beta$ so as to create no bigons between $c_0$ and $c'$.
-Then, homotope the $d$-arcs of $c_0$ slightly off of themselves within a regular neighborhood of $d$, moving their endpoints slightly into the interiors of the adjacent $a$-arcs of $c_0$.
-At this point, the homotoped $b$-arc of $c'$ accounts for at most one intersection of $c$ with $c_0$.
-Any other intersections of $c_0$ with $c'$ must occur between the $d$-arc of $c'$ and one of the $a$-subarcs of $c_0$.
+Then, homotope the $d$-arcs of $c_0$ slightly off of themselves within a regular neighborhood of $d$, moving their endpoints slightly into the interiors of the adjacent $\alpha$-arcs of $c_0$.
+At this point, the homotoped $b$-arc of $c'$ accounts for at most one point of intersection of $c'$ with $c_0$.
+Any other intersections of $c_0$ with $c'$ must occur between the $d$-arc of $c'$ and one of the $\alpha$-subarcs of $c_0$.
 By definition, such a point of intersection is some $y_i$.
-However, by construction, each $y_i$ has been removed from $c_0$ except for possibly $y_1$ and/or $y_n$.
+However, each $y_i$ other than possibly $y_1$ or $y_n$ lies on both of the arcs $\gamma_i$ and $\gamma_{i-1}$ and one of these arcs joins the left side of $\alpha$ to the left side.
+In particular, if $i\neq 1,n$, then $y_i$ lies on one of the maximal $a$-arcs $\alpha'_j$, which has been removed to define $c_0$.
+So the only points of intersection of $c'$ with $c_0$, besides the one already mentioned, are $y_1$ and/or $y_n$.
+This proves that $i(c,c_0)\leq 3$, as claimed.
+See Figure \ref{c_c'_intersection} for an example of the possible intersection pattern of $c_0$ and $c'$.

 \end{proof}